SpecialEffect

 "SpecialEffect is about enhancing the quality of life for people with severe physical challenges.
 We fill in gaps and look for opportunities to use technology.

-"I used to work in communication and access to education.
-I saw technology that gave kids access to their curriculum as well as leisure and play as an obvious gap..
+"I used to work in communication and access to education.education.
+I worked for a national organisation that used technology to give schoolchildren with physical challenges access to the curriculum but realised that they needed access to technology for access to leisure and play, too.
 As a teacher, I know how fundamental being able to play is to someone's quality of life, self esteem and interaction.
 It is a reason to communicate and competition is a great way to learn.
 I saw that any kid I worked with, who had physical challenges, was being denied play.

 "So that's why I started SpecialEffect; because there was nowhere else to send anyone.
 Video gaming is a big part of what we offer and I wanted to give instant help to people with the most severe and urgent challenges.
 For example, people in intensive care or rapidly progressing conditions."